 Looking for your fifteen minutes of fame online?
 Big sigh everyone… There is no easy way to get noticed by the media.
-There is no easy way to have your event sponsored.
-There is no easy way to win the hearts and minds of social networkers.
+No easy way to have your event sponsored.
+And no easy way to win the hearts and minds of social networkers.

 So what then?
 Give up and shelve your e-strategies for another day?
 No. Not at all.
 But in order to get followed and read online you’ve got to understand the game.

 If your tweet, post, picture, online ramblings are not interesting, then forget about it.

 I don’t care if you have the broadest audience or your upcoming event, launch or product is amazing—if you can’t present it in a way that gets people intrigued, who cares.

 In theory, your message should target your audience, but beyond this it has to be written and presented in such a way whereby your audience actually wants to read it.